Best Jump Cues in 2026: 3 Picks That Actually Get Over the Ball

 Four things in the cue affect how cleanly this happens.

 Weight.
 Jump cues run 6-10 oz.
 Lighter cues need less force to accelerate, which gives you more control on soft jumps (hopping over one ball at close range).
 Heavier cues carry more momentum for distance jumps.
-The Predator Air 2 at 6 oz represents one extreme.
-The Players JB9 at around 10 oz represents the other.
+The Predator Air 2 at 6 oz represents the light extreme, while the Lucasi Custom at 8.5 oz is on the heavier side of dedicated jumpers.

 Shaft stiffness.
 A stiffer shaft transmits more energy to the cue ball.
 Fiberglass and carbon fiber are stiff.
 Wood is less stiff but has better feel.
 Most jump cues use fiberglass or some composite layup.